lorenzbr/PortfolioTracker/README.md

 [![Codecov test coverage](https://codecov.io/gh/lorenzbr/PortfolioTracker/branch/main/graph/badge.svg)](https://codecov.io/gh/lorenzbr/PortfolioTracker?branch=main)
 <!-- badges: end -->

 This R package contains functions to track the performance of your investment portfolio.
 It is the back end of the Shiny App Portfolio Tracker.
-You can have a look at the documentation: [PortfolioTracker](https://github.com/lorenzbr/PortfolioTrackerDocs).
+You can have a look at the documentation: [Portfolio Tracker](https://github.com/lorenzbr/PortfolioTrackerDocs).

 ## Installation